sonu860iam/f1/README.md

  <br>
 The first task focuses on image classification, where your AI model will analyze an uploaded image and extract valuable information. <br>

-Object Detection
+Object Detection <br>
 Your model will identify and categorize individual objects present within the image.
-This might include common objects like people, animals, furniture, or natural elements like trees, water bodies, and terrain.
+This might include common objects like people, animals, furniture, or natural elements like trees, water bodies, and terrain.<br>
-Scene Interpretation
+Scene Interpretation <br>
 Go beyond simply identifying objects; aim to understand the overall scene depicted in the image.
 This involves generating a concise description that captures the essence of the picture.
-For example, an image containing a group of people gathered around a table with food might be interpreted as "a family enjoying a dinner together.
+For example, an image containing a group of people gathered around a table with food might be interpreted as "a family enjoying a dinner together.<br>
-#2: Placement Scoring (Future scope)
+#2: Placement Scoring (Future scope) <br>
 The second task delves into the realm of object placement scoring.
 Here, your model will analyze an image and identify optimal locations for inserting or replacing objects within the scene.

 Placement Zones